ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - Higher energy consumption correlated with better throughput.
 - Higher energy consumption correlated with lower throughput.
 - Lower energy consumption correlated with better throughput.
-- Lower energy consumption correlated with lower throughput."
+- Lower energy consumption correlated with lower throughput.

 Therefore, it is challenging to anticipate and correlate energy consumption with performance, as each case is unique.
 The JVM incorporates a broader range of optimizations that could improve performance but may also affect energy consumption either positively or negatively.